-Founded in 1804, it is older than the modern Greek state itself, and the students no doubt studied many of the same poems I had learned.
+Founded in 1804, it is older than the modern Greek state itself, and students no doubt studied many of the same poems I had.
 Their author penned many of his stirring works just steps away from their school.

 Feraios a threat to Austria

 While Vienna and the Austrian regime of his time provided many opportunities for the Greek community, authorities were extremely hostile to any and all revolutionary activity.

 Feraios wanted to overthrow the Ottoman Empire and restructure it as a “Greek” republic but with full rights for all nationalities, including the Turks.

 This goal posed not only a threat to the Ottoman Empire but to the Austrians’ own multiethnic monarchy.

 At the time, the consequences of the French Revolution were still being felt throughout Europe, and its supporters and adherents were actively looking to export its ideology.